LoObinma/CFG-Assignments/README.md

 ## About Me 💁🏾‍♀️
-Hi! 👋🏾 My name is Lotem and I got by **She/Her** pronouns.
+Hi! 👋🏾 My name is Lotem and I go by **She/Her** pronouns.
-I enjoy knitting, sewing, thrifting, painting, reading and writing, literature, travelling and I'm completely obsessed with Orangutans! 😊.
+I enjoy knitting, sewing, thrifting, painting, literature, travelling and I'm completely obsessed with Orangutans! 😊.

 ### Education 📚:
-I'm currently in my final year of univeristy studying English Literature.
+I'm currently in my final year of univeristy, studying English Literature.

 ### Vocation 📆:
-I work in childcare as a nursery worker.
+I work in childcare as a Nursery Worker.

 ----

-## Assignment overview
+## Assignment overview 📘
 For this assignment I will be demonstrating my ability to use GitHub, Git commands, and Markdown.

-### The repository incudes:
+### This repository incudes:
 - A _README.md_ file (this file).
-- A _.gitignore_ file (A configuration file that tells Git which files/folders to ignore (not track or commit) which prevents unnecessary, temporary, or sensitive files from being added to a repository).
+- A _.gitignore_ file (A configuration file that tells Git which files/folders to ignore (not track or commit), thus, preventing unnecessary, temporary, or sensitive files from being added to the repository).
 - A _requirements.txt_ file (A plain text file usually for Python projects, that lists all the packages (dependencies) a project needs).

 ----

-## Workflow
+## Workflow 👩🏾‍💻
 This section outlines my workflow for this assignment, included are explanations and screenshots.